sosie-js/python-bestsource/docs/index.md

 ## Installation

-I use scite to trigger vspreview by pressing [F5] after adding the /etc/scite/vapoursynth.properties
+I use [scite](https://scintilla.org/SciTE.html) , a lightweight editor to trigger vspreview by pressing [F5] (or compile) after adding the /etc/scite/vapoursynth.properties
 ```
 # Define SciTE settings for Vapoursynth Python files.